Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: DW Equation Analysis for 3D Kagome Metal Model

 In deriving Figs. \ref{fig:fig4} (b)-(e), we take only the Coulomb interaction on the $b_{3g}$ orbital into account.
 This simplification does not alter the qualitative results, while the quantitative results are improved by considering the multiorbital Coulomb interaction.

+{It is noteworthy that the total BO eigenvalue is enhanced as $\lambda_{\bm{q}}^{\rm tot}=\lambda_{\bm{q}}+\gamma_{\bm{q}}$, where $\gamma_{\bm{q}} (>0)$ originates from the electron–phonon interaction, as discussed for Fe-based superconductors \cite{Fe-phonon}.
+Therefore, even when $\lambda_{\bm{q}}$ is slightly incommensurate (for $n=31.2$), $\lambda_{\bm{q}}^{\rm tot}$ can become commensurate due to the $\bm{q}$-dependence of $\gamma_{\bm{q}}$.
+Furthermore, the $3Q$ BO transition in kagome metals is a weak first order due to a symmetry-allowed third-order term in the GL free energy.
+As a result, even if $\lambda_{\bm{q}}$ is slightly incommensurate, a commensurate $2\times 2\times 2$ BO may emerge through a first-order transition driven by lattice deformation.
+It is expected that the $2\times 2\times 2$ BO in kagome metals arises from the cooperative effects of Coulomb repulsion and electron–phonon interactions.}

-Figure \ref{fig:figS6} shows $\Q$ dependence of $\lambda_\Q$ for A=Rb, K at $T=0.04$ with $\a_S=0.90$, where $U=2.5$ for A=Rb, K. The obtained results are similar to those for A=Cs shown in Fig. \ref{fig:fig4}.
-Thus, it is robust that the alternating v-BO and the SoD (TrH) s-BO are favored in kagome metals.
+Figures \ref{fig:figS6} (a) and (b) show $\Q$ dependence of $\lambda_\Q$ for A=Rb, K at $T=0.04$ with $\a_S=0.90$ for $U=2.5$.
+The obtained results are similar to those for A=Cs shown in Fig. \ref{fig:fig4}.
+Thus, it is robust that the alternating v-BO and the TrH (SoD) s-BO are favored in kagome metals.